 Respect is the foundation of much of the emotional and physical work they’ll do here at Beartooth Mt.
 Ascent.
-Although these teens may not immediately see how these two forms of respect are necessary for all other learning, over time, they will start to see how respect in various forms is interconnected.
-By showing respect for others, the animals they care for on the ranch, the natural environment around them, and the universe, they will eventually gain a deeper respect for themselves.
-Without respect, its difficult and often impossible to empathize with others, seek personal knowledge, and continue to develop other important life skills.
+Although these men may not immediately see how these two forms of respect are necessary for all other learning, over time, they will start to see how respect in it’s various forms is interconnected.
+By showing respect for others, the animals they care for on the ranch, the natural environment around them, they will eventually gain a deeper respect for themselves.
+Without respect, its difficult and often impossible to empathize with others, acheive personal awareness, and continue to develop other important life skills.

-Over time, once respect has become further established, it’s easier to show these young men how to build up healthy relationships and understand when relationships either need work or are unhealthy.
+Over time, once respect has become part of their daily lives, it’s easier to show these young men how to build healthy relationships and understand when relationships either need work or are unhealthy.
 To help them build a better future for themselves, they will learn to develop ways to balance their self-interest and needs with the interest and needs of those they interact with.
-By creating a pathway to greater social interactions, teens learn new and better ways to communicate, problem-solve with others, and be a teammate versus a disinterested individual.
+By creating a pathway to greater social interactions, young men learn new and better ways to communicate, problem-solve with others, and be a teammate versus a disinterested individualist.

-Our life skills training program is based around the idea that becoming a more balanced person will help each patient overcome behavioral problems in their life.
-The balance and personal completion that comes from our life skills training help these young men develop confidence, self-esteem, and so much more.
-What do we focus over a day in the life skills training program?
+Our life skills training program is based around the idea that becoming a more balanced person will help each student overcome the behavioral problems in their life.
+The lifestyle balance and personal accomplishment that is acheived from our life skills training program helps these young men develop confidence, self-esteem, and sense of passion and purpose.
+What do we focus on in our life skills training program?

 - Routine Management: A daily routine is a highly effective tool to help young men overcome various behavioral issues.
-Routines build stability in a life that has otherwise been chaotic through addiction and emotional issues.
-Through careful planning and the development of time management skills, we can show young men the importance of rituals and routine.
+Routines build healthy habits and stability in a life that has otherwise been chaotic through addiction and emotional issues.
+Through careful planning and the development of time management skills, we can show young men the importance of daily rituals and routine.

 - Social Skills: Every day in the program is a day to build connections.
-Improving a teen’s social skills is a major aspect of long-lasting recovery.
+Improving a young man’s social skills is a major aspect of long-lasting recovery.
 It helps them build self-esteem, cope with stress, effectively communicate their needs and feelings, and listen actively to those around them.

 - Personal Skills: The very foundation of life skills training is the improvement of the basic skills and activities that are crucial to living an independent and productive life.
-Eating well, better hygiene, managing money, and general activeness are all skills we try to instill in teens before they leave us.
+Eating well, better hygiene, excersise, managing money, and a solid work ethic are all skills we try to instill in the young men before they leave us.

-- Professional & Vocational Skills: Each day in the program is a day we can help these young men discover what they’re good at, and what they have a passion for.
-By giving them the personal skills to effectively seek out professional work after they’ve finished recovery, each teen can transition back into their life with relative ease.
+- Professional & Vocational Skills: Each day in the program is a day we can help these young men discover what they’re good at, and what they have a talent and passion for.
+By giving them the personal skills to effectively seek out meaningful work after they’ve finished recovery, each young man can transition back into their life with relative ease.
 They can choose to seek financial independence, the stability of work, and productivity in their lives.

-- Communication: Every day will be filled with opportunities to communicate.
-Effective communication is difficult at first, but over time, teens will develop new ways to seek out respectful conversations, expressing themselves in healthy ways.
+- Communication: Every day will be filled with opportunities to communicate in a positive way.
+Effective communication is difficult at first, but over time, these men will develop new ways to seek out respectful conversations, expressing themselves in healthy ways.

 - Anger Management: Many young men come to use with severe anger issues.
 We understand that developing ways to coop with anger and aggressive thoughts and behaviors is a skill that needs to be cultivated.
-We work on helping teens discover how to process their emotions without using physical or verbal violence.
+We work on helping the young men to discover how to process their emotions in a positive way, without using physical or verbal agression.

-- Negotiation & Compromise: Most teens with emotional problems aren’t able to understand the value of negotiating and compromising.
-By working in our ranch, they’ll quickly learn how to use both to create “win-win” situations with their peers.
+- Negotiation & Compromise: Most young men with emotional problems aren’t able to understand the value of negotiating and compromising.
+By working on our ranch, they’ll quickly learn how to use both to create “win-win” situations with their peers.

-Unlike many other life skills programs, our Catholic-based addiction recovery program is meant to use God and his teachings to help each teen gain a greater understanding of:
+Unlike many other life skills programs, our Catholic-based addiction sober recovery program uses the teachings of Christ to help each struggling young man gain a greater understanding of:

-Our ultimate goal is to not only give each teen fundamental life skills but instill in them the appreciation of Christian life.
+Our ultimate goal is to not only give each young man fundamental life skills but also to instill in them the appreciation of the Christian life.
 Whether this means showing generosity, contributing to their community, or serving others with joy.
-Pope John Paul understood the importance of vital life skill, and the importance of serving others over yourself only.
-He captured this principle in his statement
+Pope John Paul understood the importance of these vital life skill, and the importance of serving others over yourself only.
+He captured this principle in his statement:

 ”One can only discover who they truly are, by giving the sincere gift of themselves for the good of others”.

 While at Beartooth Mt.
-Ascent, we will help participants learn more about themselves and the skills that they possess—and those they need to learn—in order to better serve others, know themselves, and find personal success.
-The following five areas are the important life skills we want to impart to the young adults in our program:
+Ascent, we will help participants learn more about themselves and the gifts that they possess—and those they need to learn—in order to better serve others, know themselves, and find personal fulfillment.
+The following five areas are the important life skills we want to impart to the young adultmen in our program:

-- A deeper understanding of respect and the connections it has to all things in life.
+- A deeper understanding of respect and the connection it has to all things in life.

 - The nature of generosity and kindness in relationships.